 Sherry Tanumihardjo, Professor of Nutritional Sciences; Ph.D., 1993.
 Vitamin A assessment methodology; carotenoid bioavailability; and international nutrition.

-Eric Yen, Assistant Professor of Nutritional Sciences; Ph.D.
+Eric Yen, Associate Professor of Nutritional Sciences; Ph.D.
 2000.
 Intestine, assimilation of dietary fat, and energy balance.